Resources

 Toolbox for Measuring Cross-Sector Alignment

 The Toolbox for Measuring Cross-Sector Alignment includes resources developed by the Population Health Innovation Lab (PHIL) and others for measuring aligning across sectors.
-If you need support in measuring success in your aligning efforts, or just aren’t sure where to start, these resources may be able to help.
+If you need support in measuring success in your aligning efforts or just aren’t sure where to start, these resources may be able to help.

 Measurement Toolbox Overview

-Accountable Communities for Health Start Up Guide
+Accountable Communities for Health Start-Up Guide

 This ACH Start Up Guide is a result of a need for change in population health approaches and best practices that have emerged from the field.
 It is filled with methods, practices, tools and a general framework that may be applied to a variety of changes happening within any community.
 The intent is to make this guide available for use by local leaders who want to operate as an Accountable Community for Health (ACH).